MX4938avbe/Old-Windows-Recovery-Menu/README.md

 Use w7repair.exe as a standalone usage, use w7repair_install.exe to install this module like an app.

-## Functions lacking compared to Metro-UI style recovery screen
-* Use a device

 ## List of Updates
+Version 1.1.4: Added use a device page.

 Version 1.1.3: Added local change boot setting and load drivers dialog; Changed borders to classic theme

 Version 1.1.2: Fixed OS menu controlling logics; Fixed modern recovery options link.